 If they are in balance then go ahead and add a chemical foam remover such as Pool & Spa Defoamer to see if that takes care of the problem.
 If not, you’ll have to clean out your tub and change out the water.
 If your levels are off, switch the water out without using a foam remover.

-If your water is cloudy, and you have tried shocking it without any improvement, then I would just cut your loses and empty the hot tub, clean it and refill.
+If your water is cloudy, and you have tried shocking it without any improvement, then I would just cut your losses and empty the hot tub, clean it and refill it.

 Problems with balancing chemicals